|Australia home|

 Wednesday, september 18th, 2002.

-Just inside Kakadu National Park, we stopped at the Bowali Visitor Centre for another excellent exhibition.
-We then drove Kakadu landscape. on to Ubirr, where we took a cruise on the East Alligator River.
+on to Ubirr, where we took a cruise on the East Alligator River.
 There were about twenty of us tourists in the little boat, and an Aborigine guide took us down the river, stopping to tell us about Aboriginal culture and practice along the way.
 I particularly liked the spectacular sights along the bright green river.
 You don't want to swim there though, there are crocodiles all over the place.

 We also took a look at the Aboriginal art at Ubirr.
 It's very well preserved, as the Aborigines have always kept up the quality of the paintings by repainting them when they start to fade.
 The paintings vary from tens of thousands of years old, to a few hundred years.
-Aboriginal art.

 We spent the night at a caravan park in Jabiru, in the middle of Kakadu NP.
 It was hot and sticky, and we're not used to it yet, so we spent most of the evening just sitting next to the campervan, surrounded by mozzie coils (burning coils whose smoke is supposed to repel mosquitoes), sweating and swatting away.